Skip to main content

 Total Credits31

-*Courses with asterisk must be completed with a "C" or higher.
+(1) All courses in this section must be completed with a grade of "C" or higher.

 Students need to meet a minimum of 2.0 GPA within the College of Engineering and Mines.